bruab/yourfirstthreeclients.com/_posts/2024-05-24-let-people-know-youre-freelancing.md

 If not, fixing that is an important first step.

-Do this one person, and one [thoughtful message](/thoughtful-messages) at a time.
+Fix it one person, and one [thoughtful message](/thoughtful-messages) at a time.

 For people you're close to, a simple email or text will do: